Ukendio/jecs/docs/learn/concepts/addons.md

-# Addons
+# Assets
-A collection of third-party jecs addons made by the community.
+A collection of third-party jecs assets made by the community.
 If you would like to share what you're working on, [submit a pull request](https://github.com/Ukendio/jecs)!

 # Debuggers
 ## [jabby](https://github.com/alicesaidhi/jabby)